 - You reasonably believed that you were about to suffer imminent and unlawful force,

-- You reasonably believed that immediate force was the required to protect yourself, and
+- You reasonably believed that immediate force was required to protect yourself, and

 - You used a degree of force that you reasonably believed would be necessary to prevent it.

-In some cases, deadly force can be required for your self-defense.
+In some cases, use of deadly force can be required for your self-defense.

 People defending themselves in Colorado rarely have to retreat before using force.
 Instead, they are generally allowed to stand their ground.
-This is true even if they use deadly force in defense.
+This is true even if they use lethal force in defense.